Mukku27/rust-from-zero/README.md

 > **Generics**
 > Introduces generic functions, structs, and enums—showing how to write type-agnostic code and enforce trait bounds (e.g., `T: Display`).

+### r5-traits
+> **Traits and Trait Implementation**
+>This example introduces traits—Rust's way of defining shared behavior—and how to implement them for custom types.

 ---

 ## Usage